Last updated: 09-12-2022

 In chapter 67, an old man chastises Monkey for offending him:

 You!
-Look at your skeleton face, flattened brow, collapsed nose, jutting jowl, and hairy eyes.
-A consumptive ghost, no doubt, and yet without any manners at all, you dare use your pointed mouth to offend an elderly person like me!”
-(Wu & Yu, 2012, vol. 3, p.
+Look at your skeleton face, flattened brow, collapsed nose, sunken cheeks, and hairy eyes.
+A consumptive ghost, no doubt, and yet without any manners at all, you dare use your pointed mouth to offend an elderly person like me!” (based on Wu & Yu, 2012, vol. 3, p.
 242).

 In chapter 75, he once again tests the hardness of his bald head:

 Fig. 8 – A Bonnet macaque bearing its teeth.
 Photo by Hank Christensen.
-The furry, joweless face, broken (flat) nose, beak-like mouth with protruding fangs, and forked ears are easily discernible.
+The furry face with sunken cheeks, a broken (flat) nose, beak-like mouth with protruding fangs, and forked ears are easily discernible.
 Fig. 9 – The short, skinny body of a Rhesus monkey.
 Photo by mario_ruckh via flickr.

 The novel mentions Sun Wukong wearing different attire throughout his roughly 1,100 years of life.
 Here I will focus on that which is closely associated with his traditional iconography.

 The clothing most often associated with Monkey is his suit of armor.
-He receives it from the dragon kings of the world’s oceans in chapter 3:
+He receives it from the dragon kings of the world’s oceans in chapter three:

-“I have here a pair of cloud-treading shoes [bu yun lu, 步雲履] the color of lotus root[, said Aoshun, the Dragon King of the Northern Ocean].
-Aorun, the Dragon King of the Western Ocean said, “I brought along a cuirass of chainmail made of yellow gold [Suozi huangjin jia, 鎖子黃金甲].”
-“And I have a cap with erect phoenix plumes, made of red gold [ding fengchi zijin guan, 頂鳳翅紫金冠],” said Aoqin, the Dragon King of the Southern Ocean (Wu & Yu, 2012, vol. 1, p.
+“I have here a pair of cloud-treading shoes the color of lotus root[, said Aoshun, the Dragon King of the Northern Ocean].
+Aorun, the Dragon King of the Western Ocean said, “I brought along a cuirass of chainmail made of yellow gold.”
+“And I have a cap with erect phoenix plumes, made of purple gold,” said Aoqin, the Dragon King of the Southern Ocean (based on Wu & Yu, 2012, vol. 1, p.
 137).

-Fig. 10 – Ming chainmail from the Wubei zhi (1621) (larger version).
+Fig. 10 – Ming chainmail from the Wubei zhi (1621 CE) (larger version).
 Fig. 11 – A woodblock print of Sun wearing mountain pattern armor while fighting the heavenly army (larger version).
-From Mr. Li Zhuowu’s Literary Criticism of Journey to the West (late 16th-century, “Mr. Li’s Criticism” hereafter).
-Fig. 12 – A detail of halberd-bearing soldiers wearing mountain pattern armor and feather caps from The Emperor’s Return to the Capital (16th-century) (larger version).
+From Mr. Li Zhuowu’s Literary Criticism of Journey to the West (late-16th-century CE, “Mr. Li’s Criticism” hereafter).
+Fig. 12 – A detail of halberd-bearing soldiers wearing mountain pattern armor and feather caps from The Emperor’s Return to the Capital (16th-century CE) (larger version).
 Image enhanced slightly for clarity.
 Fig. 13 – Monkey as portrayed in Beijing Opera (larger version).
 Photo by TAO Images Limited via Alamy.
-Fig. 14 – A 16th-century brass statue of Skanda (larger version).
+Fig. 14 – A 16th-century CE brass statue of Skanda (larger version).
 This blog has photos from all sides.
 Fig. 15 – A modern example of a Purple Gold Cap (larger version).

-[Slit] the skin straight down, he then ripped it off in one piece.
-He chopped away the paws and the head, cutting the skin into one square piece … He cut it again into two pieces; he put one of these away and wrapped the other around his waist.
+He pulled off one strand of hair and blew a mouthful of magic breath onto it, crying, “Change!”
+It changed into a sharp, curved knife, with which he ripped open the tiger’s chest.
+Slitting the skin straight down, he then ripped it off in one piece.
+He chopped away the paws and the head, cutting the skin into one square piece.
+He picked it up and tried it for size, and then said, “It’s a bit too large; one piece can be made into two.”
+He took the knife and cut it again into two pieces; he put one of these away and wrapped the other around his waist.
 Ripping off a strand of rattan from the side of the road, he firmly tied on this covering for the lower part of his body (Wu & Yu, 2012, vol. 1, p.
 310).

-Monkey’s most recognizable accessory is the self-control-inducing golden fillet (jingu quan, 金箍圈), which he is tricked into wearing as a punishment shortly after murdering six bandits in chapter 14.
-As noted above, the band predates the novel, appearing in the 12th to 13th-century Eastern Thousand Buddha Cave number two painting.
-This piece depicts the headgear as a simple circlet devoid of any decoration (fig. 18).
+Monkey’s most recognizable accessory is the self-control-inducing golden fillet (jingu, 金箍; a.k.a. jingu, 緊箍, lit: “tight fillet”), which he is tricked into wearing as a punishment shortly after murdering six bandits in chapter 14.
+As noted above, the band predates the novel, appearing in the 12th to 13th-century CE Eastern Thousand Buddha Cave number two painting.
+This piece depicts the headgear as a simple circlet devoid of any decoration (fig. 17).
 This matches the novel’s description of “a thin metal band” (jinxian, 金線) (Wu & Yu, 2012, vol. 1, p.
 310).
-But as can be seen from the Kaiyuan temple pagoda relief, there also exists a version with a double curlicue pattern in the center of the forehead (fig. 19).
+But as can be seen from the Kaiyuan temple pagoda relief, there also exists a version with a double curlicue pattern in the center of the forehead (fig. 18).
 This has come to be the most popular version used in modern media.

-Fig. 18 – Detail of the Monkey Pilgrim’s fillet from Eastern Thousand Buddha Cave no. 2 (c.
-12th to 13th-cent.) (larger version).
+Fig. 17 – Detail of the Monkey Pilgrim’s fillet from Eastern Thousand Buddha Cave no. 2 (c.
+12th to 13th-century CE) (larger version).
 Image enhanced slightly for clarity.
-Fig. 19 – Detail from the Kaiyuan Temple pagoda relief (1237) (larger version).
+Fig. 18 – Detail from the Kaiyuan Temple pagoda relief (1237 CE) (larger version).

 As for other attire, there exists one passage in chapter 58 that describes how Monkey’s doppelganger copied even his clothing:

-His looks were exactly the same as those of the Great Sage: he, too, had a gold fillet clamped to his brownish hair, a pair of fiery eyes with diamond pupils, a silk shirt on his body, a tiger kilt tied around his waist, a golden-hooped iron rod in one of his hands, and a pair of deerskin boots [jipi xue, 麂皮靴] on his feet (Wu & Yu, 2012, vol. 3, p.
+His looks were exactly the same as those of the Great Sage: he, too, had a gold fillet clamped to his blondish-brown hair, a pair of fiery eyes with golden irises, a monk’s robe on his body, a tiger kilt tied around his waist, a gold-banded iron staff in one of his hands, and a pair of deerskin boots on his feet (based on Wu & Yu, 2012, vol. 3, p.
 105).

 Monkey’s staff is first introduced in chapter three when he travels to the undersea palace of the dragon king to procure a divine weapon.
 There, he is directed towards a massive iron pillar:

-A poem in chapter 75 describes how the staff is decorated with magic symbols:
+A poem in chapter 75 describes how the staff is decorated with magic symbols.
+Part of it reads:

-The rod of steel [bintie, 鑌鐵] nine cyclic times refined
+The rod of bin steel nine cyclic times refined

 Was forged in the stove by Laozi himself.